Canada revitalizes measures for Iranians to obtain work permit extensions

 Schedule a Free Work Permit Consultation

-• Hold a valid initial work permit that was issued on or before February 28, 2025.
+• Hold a valid work permit, which was issued on or before February 28, 2025.

-More information about application procedures can be found at IRCC's webpage.
+More information about application procedures and eligibility can be found at IRCC's webpage.

 Is this policy a continuation of the previous measures for Iranians?